Developer Experience is More Than Just Productivity Metrics

 Contrast:

-Heroku was long considered the gold standard because of its simple CLI and git push workflow that let developers focus solely on building and delivering.
+Heroku was long considered the gold standard because of its simple CLI and git push workflow, which let developers focus solely on building and delivering.

 | Concept | Definition | What It Represents |